Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 **NOTE:** p256-m also implements key generation.
 However, it's RNG is based on `stdlib`, making this feature **unsuitable for production builds**.
 It is included with Mbed TLS purely to be used as an example.

 The driver prefix for p256-m is `P256`/`p256`.
 The driver macro is `MBEDTLS_P256M_EXAMPLE_DRIVER_ENABLED`.
-To build with and use p256-m, set this macro by running the following command from the root of the `mbedtls/` directory:
+To build with and use p256-m, set the macro using `config.py`, then build as usual using make/cmake.
+From the root of the `mbedtls/` directory, run:

     python3 scripts/config.py set MBEDTLS_P256M_EXAMPLE_DRIVER_ENABLED
+    make

 p256-m implements four entry points: `generate_key`, `key_agreement`, `sign_hash`, `verify_hash`.
 The `sign/verify_hash` entry points are used instead of `sign/verify_message` as messages must be hashed prior to any operation, and p256-m does not implement this.
 The driver entry point functions can be found in `p256m_driver_entrypoints.[hc]`.
 These functions act as an interface between Mbed TLS and p256-m; converting between PSA and p256-m argument formats and performing sanity checks.
 If the driver's status codes differ from PSA's, it is recommended to implement a status code translation function.
 The function `p256_to_psa_error()` converts error codes returned by p256-m into PSA error codes.